SpinalHDL/SpinalWorkshop/src/main/scala/workshop/mandelbrot/spec.md

 ![](assets/ref.png)

 Important : The PixelSolver implementation should not be complicated.
 It can fit in 40 lines.
+Also, do not take time to implement things by an pipelined way for the moment, it will come with the part 3.

 ## Part 2 : PixelSolverMultiCore